mchlbrnhrd/watering_system/README.md

 ## Auto Calibration
 Type 'a'.
 Afterwards type channel number.
 Make sure sensor is dry.
 Then type '1'.
 Pump is switched on.
 When watering is sufficient then type '0' to stop pump.
 The sensor values are taken to set the new threshold.

+## Startup
+* Wait for three minutes to make sure linux system is ready (IoT version).
+LED is blinking in the first minute one time, in the second minute two times and in the third minute three times to signalize progress.
+* Stay for two minutes in idle mode.
+No pump control during this mode.
+LED is signalizing progress.
+First 30 seconds blinking for one time, next 30 seconds blinking two times and so on.
+During idle mode key _b_ can be pressed to set all threshold values to small/large value to avoid starting pump automatically.
+This is useful when setting up the system for the first time.
+Otherwise pump will start immediately and calibration cannot be done in an exact way because soil may be already wet.
+But when no key is pressed the system will run after idle mode automatically with predefined settings.
+This is necessary to bring up system in a stable mode after unexpected power cycle.
+And with pressing _b_ you can avoid running system when required.

 # IoT
 ![IoT principle](doc/scetch_iot_small.jpg)